-Ad hoc WGs are usually set up for issues/projects which do either not belong to the competence precisely to any WG or required to be handled in a more complex way.
+Ad hoc WGs are usually set up for issues/projects which do either not belong to the competence preciselyto any WG or required to be handled in a more complex way.
 Such WG was set up in 2019 for the Bottleneck Study project in order to coordinate the tasks in an effective way.
-In the future WGs of ad hoc nature may be set up because of the Action Plan to be able to work on the specific topics.
+In the future WGs of ad hoc nature maybe set up because of the Action Plan to be able to work on the specific topics.
+Currently, regular workshops are organized in terms of the deliverables for the Technical Assistance.